Paolo Roversi

 PR

 I started as a journalist, doing simple reportage and making portraits.
-My work was very direct then, and was without fantasy or dream.
-But when I entered the fashion world, everything suddenly shifted for me.
-Imagination became an important part of the day to day and the job—almost the point of it entirely—and that changed everything for me.
-It opened another door, not just in my work but in the world around that was around it.
+My work was very direct then, without fantasy or dream.
+But when I entered the fashion world, everything shifted.
+Imagination became an important part of the day-to-day—almost the point of it entirely—and that changed everything for me.
+It opened another door, not just in my work but in the world around it.
 There was an evolution happening at the time, in culture and in photography, and fashion allowed me to step into a more poetic and mysterious space.
-I’m still connected to those early instincts of the person I was when I first moved here, but the creative freedom I found in fashion transformed my understanding of what a photograph could be and who I was becoming.
+I’m still connected to those early instincts, to the person I was when I first moved here, but the creative freedom I found in fashion transformed my understanding of what a photograph could be and who I was becoming.

 EO